 This year and the first semester of the next year will be filled with testing: SATs, ACTs, APs, SAT IIs, writing exams, etc. On top of that, this year counts, big time, for grades.
 Kids are highly stressed.
 Be supportive but keep on top of your student if she needs that type of monitoring.

 - Try to get your child to take SAT IIs when they are most advantageous

 (i.e. Immediately following the course in question: chemistry after the chemistry class is over.)

-If you can, have your student inquire at the college(s) of choice whether they have “overnight” visits.
+- Have your student inquire at the college(s) of choice whether they have “overnight” visits

 These are designed to let the prospective student stay overnight in a dorm and go to classes with a buddy to get a real feel for college life at that institution.
 Some colleges have organized dorm tours requiring reservations and done in massive groups taken around campus in buses.

 - Have your child write college essays!